 \subsection{Implementation Details}

-Our implementation is mainly based on the results from \cite{ahuja2021invariance} and \cite{alemi2016deep}.
-Particularly, we utilize the implementation from \cite{ahuja2021invariance} for minimizing the Invariant Risk term and use the method in \cite{alemi2016deep} for optimizing the conditional entropy term.

-In \cite{ahuja2021invariance}, the numerical results are reported based on two tuning parameters methods: (a) train-domain validation set tuning procedure \cite{gulrajani2020search}, and (b) test-domain validation set tuning procedure \cite{gulrajani2020search}.
-For a fair comparison, we use both the train-domain validation set tuning procedure and test-domain validation set procedure in this paper.
-To construct the validation set, we split seen data into training set and validation set with the ratio of 95\% - 5\% and choose the model maximizing the accuracy on the validation set.
+We use the training-domain validation set tuning procedure in \cite{ahuja2021invariance} for tuning all hyper-parameters.
+To construct the validation set, we split the seen data into a training set and a validation set in the ratio of 95\% to 5\% and select the model that maximizes classification accuracy on the validation set.

-For AC-CMNIST, we utilize the learning model in \cite{arjovsky2019invariant} \cite{ahuja2021invariance} which is based on a simple Multi-Layer Perceptron (MLP) with two fully connected layers each having output size 256 followed by an output layer of size two which aims to identify whether the digit is less than 5 or more than 5.
-Adam optimizer is used for training with a learning rate of $10^{-4}$, batch size of $64$, and the number of epochs is set to $500$.
-To find the best representation, we perform a search for the weight of Invariant Risk term and the weight of conditional entropy term $\alpha, \beta \in \{ 0.1, 1, 10, 10^2, 10^3, 10^4 \}$.
+For AC-CMNIST, we utilize the learning model in \cite{ahuja2021invariance} which is based on a simple Multi-Layer Perceptron (MLP) with two fully connected layers each having an output size 256 followed by an output layer of size two which aims to identify whether the digit is less than 5 or more than 5.
+The Adam optimizer is used for training with a learning rate of $10^{-4}$, batch size of $64$, and the number of epochs set to $500$.
+To find the best representation, we search for the best values of weights of the Invariant Risk term and the Conditional Entropy term, i.e., $\alpha, \beta$, respectively, among the following choices: $ 0.1, 1, 10, 10^2, 10^3, 10^4$.